AviatrixSystems/Docs/HowTos/site2cloud_fortigate.rst

 |imagesharedwithawsconfig|

-Create an IPsec tunnel on FortiGate
+Creating an IPsec Tunnel on FortiGate
 +++++++++++++++++++++++++++++++++++

 #.
 Log in to the FortiGate and access the Dashboard.
 #.
-In the `VPN` menu, select `IPsec Wizard`.
+In the VPN menu, select **IPsec Wizard**.
 #.
-Change the Template Type to `Custom`.
+Change the Template Type to "Custom."
 #.
 Enter any value as the Name.
-For this example we are using "ToAviatrixGW"
+For this example, we are using "ToAviatrixGW."
 #.
-Click Next >.
+Click **Next >**.
 #.
 Fill out the Network fields as recommended below:

    **VPN Setup**